urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

   <img src="./plots/forest_hist.png" alt="A plot of counts of proportion of forest at each site" width="400" height="auto" />
 </p>

 In this example, we have two covariates which share the same scale/units and fall within a small range of values.
 Therefore, our model should converge without problem.
-However, it is common in occupancy models to incorperate covarites of various scales and ranges, thus scaling would be neccessary.
-In addition, we also need to consider the biological meaning of our covarites within the framework of our model.
-For occupancy, it is generally helpful to make the intercept of the model the mean of each covarite.
-This can help us interpret whether species occurence falls below or above the an average value.
+However, it is common in occupancy models to incorperate covariates of various scales and ranges, thus scaling would be neccessary.
+In addition, we also need to consider the biological meaning of each covariate within the framework of our model and system.
+For occupancy, it is generally helpful to make the intercept of the model the mean of each covariate.
+This can help us interpret whether species occurence falls below or above average values.

-Thus, we will scale both 'water' and 'forest' before adding to our `occu()` data.frame.
+Thus, we will scale both 'water' and 'forest' before adding them to our `occu()` data.frame.

 ```R
 # scale covariates